Mass media in Israel: Committee to Protect Journalists

-Since the beginning of the war in Gaza, Israel has detained Palestinian reporters without trial.
 According to a report issued by the Committee to Protect Journalists (CPJ) in January 2023, Israel became one of the “worst jailers of journalists,” putting it on par with Iran.

-According to a report in Middle East Eye in March 2025, 208 Palestinian journalists have killed since October 2023.
+Since the beginning of the Gaza war in October 2023, Israel has detained Palestinian reporters without trial.
+According to a report in Middle East Eye in March 2025, 208 Palestinian journalists have been killed since the start of the war.
 Palestinian journalist Hossam Shabat was reportedly targeted in his vehicle in Salah al-Din Street, north of the Gaza enclave.
-On October 2024, Shabat said the Israeli army had falsely accused him of terrorism.
-Shabat told the Committee to Protect Journalists: “We convey the truth and move within the areas classified by Israel as safe…We are citizens, and we convey their voices."
+In October 2024, Shabat said the Israeli army had falsely accused him of terrorism.
+Shabat told the committee to Protect Journalists: “We convey the truth and move within the areas classified by Israel as safe…We are citizens, and we convey their voices."
 CPJ called upon Israel to stop making unsubstantiated allegations.

 Many Palestinian press workers claim they are targeted and harassed while carrying out their work in Israel.
 One reporter says eight of his family members were killed since he began covering the war.
 Many journalists complain that they have no safe place to do their jobs as they live in tents and work from makeshift offices in hospitals, where they can access power.

 Since October 2023, the Israeli assault on the Gaza Strip has “killed more journalists than the US Civil War, World Wars I and II, the Korean War, the Vietnam War (including the conflicts in Cambodia and Laos), the wars in Yugoslavia in the 1990s and 2000s, and the post-9/11 war in Afghanistan, combined”.